Sudden Crashing Fatigue in Females: Why It Happens and What It Can Mean

 This is because sleep quality matters just as much as sleep duration.
 When sleep is fragmented or shallow, the brain and nervous system do not fully restore, even if total sleep time appears adequate.
 Neurological research from the National Institute of Neurological Disorders and Stroke shows that disrupted sleep architecture directly affects energy regulation, cognitive performance, and fatigue perception.

 Stress, late-night screen exposure, alcohol, overnight blood sugar dips, and hormonal shifts can all interfere with restorative sleep without being obvious.
 Women may wake up feeling functional but experience sudden energy crashes later in the day that feel confusing or unexplained.
+This is especially common in women who wake around 4 am feeling alert but not restored, even when total sleep time looks adequate.

 Hormonal Shifts and Female Energy